 Gone our delusions,

 In Thy joy we live ever free!

 How oft, like sheep, we’ve strayed apart!

 Now guided by Thy ray,

 After the performance, the audience decided to hold their applause, which to some might have proved to be a very uncomfortable 60 seconds.
 For us, it was a short invitation in stillness to go within and appreciate what we had just experienced.
 Many could have sat and gone deeper, but there was still much to be done and people to be greeted and congratulated.
 And many there were!

-In the three performances in Palo Alto, Seattle, and Ananda Village, the combined choirs of over 120 sang for over 250 people, with 20 singers performing the Oratorio for the first time.
-Ther were many new soloists and instrumentalists, and a depth to the expression of the choir that to me is greatly satisfying.
-For those interested, I highly recommend watching the Palo Alto and Seattle performances online.
+In the three performances in Palo Alto, Seattle, and Ananda Village, the combined choirs of over 120 sang for over 250 people, with 20 singers performing the oratorio for the first time.
+There were many new soloists and instrumentalists, and a depth to the expression of the choir that to me is greatly satisfying.
+For those interested, I highly recommend watching Palo Alto and Seattle performances online.

 If you don’t already have it in your music collection, I strongly recommend obtaining the recordings of Swami Kriyananda’s masterpiece through Crystal Clarity or iTunes.